 - Remember to add a popsicle stick

-- Pop it in the freezer for a minimum for 8 hours.
+- Pop it in the freezer for a minimum of 8 hours.

 - Remove from freezer and allow to thaw for a few minutes or run the mold under a bit of lukewarm water to help them loosen and enjoy!

-- The other option would be just to pour the entire mixture in a pretty container, and leave it in the fridge overnight and when ready serve on a Vegan GF Waffle.
+- The other option would be just to pour the entire mixture into a pretty container, leave it in the fridge overnight, and when ready serve it on a Vegan GF Waffle.